 He is also Board Certified by the Dermatology Section of the Royal College of Physicians and Surgeons of Canada and is a Fellow of the American Academy of Dermatology.

-The practice offers the latest in medical technology, including blue light photodynamic therapy.
+The practice offers the latest in medical technology, including a state-of-the-art SRT 100+ superficial radiation treatment device to treat skin cancer without surgery, as well as blue light photodynamic therapy.
 We also employ digital dermoscopy and the digital recording of suspicious lesions.
 Additionally, we are a paperless office, featuring Electronic Medical Records (EMR).
 This allows for improved patient care, immediate delivery of consult notes to referring doctors, and electronic transmission of prescriptions directly to the pharmacy.

 Dr. Tripp does not use Physician Extenders.
 Physician Extenders are health care professionals, such as Physician Assistants and Registered Nurses, who see patients in place of the doctor.
 Every single patient is seen and treated personally by Dr. Tripp at every visit.

 Dr. Tripp’s patient-centered approach focuses on providing the highest quality of modern dermatologic care while emphasizing a personable environment where patients are made to feel comfortable and all of their concerns addressed.